 The high-performance dual motor delivers 14,000 cuts per minute, resulting in a clean shave without having to run through the skin several times like you would have to with other portable shavers.

 It comes with a pop-up trimmer on the side as well.

 This rechargeable shaver has an LED indicator to show how much power is left in the device.
 It comes with an AC charger but can be used cordless for convenience.
 The shaver will fully charge within an hour.

 It’s arguably not a travel shaver, but it’s lightweight, works on universal voltages from 120-240 volts, and the cord/charger is easy to manage.
 Even though it doesn’t come with a travel cap or pouch, it’s a small compromise if you really after a good, clean, and smooth look regardless of your destination.

-There are a lot of factors that go into choosing the best shaver, but it's important to understand that portable shavers will never deliver as good and close a shave as full-blown shavers will.
-If you're after keeping your face neat and clean, it would always be best to trim stubble as often as everyday to keep the shavers effective.
+There are a lot of factors that go into choosing the best shaver, but it’s important to understand that portable shavers will never deliver as well and close a shave as full-blown shavers will.
+If you’re after keeping your face neat and clean, it would always be best to trim stubble as often as every day to keep the shavers effective.

-Overall, the Panasonic ES-LA63-S Arc4 Men's Electric Razor is the best compromise between a portable shaver and a full shaver.
+Overall, the Panasonic ES-LF51-A ARC4 is the best compromise between a portable shaver and a full shaver.
 With its size somewhere in between, it is portable enough for you to pack it in your luggage.
-The powerful motor and four-blade foil ensures that you get as close a shave as possible.
+The powerful motor and four-blade foil ensure that you get as close to a shave as possible.